unpoller/unpoller/integrations/promunifi/README.md

 Ubiquiti also provides a dedicated hardware device called a [CloudKey](https://www.ui.com/unifi/unifi-cloud-key/) that runs the controller software.

-Unifi-Poller is a smaller application that runs on macOS, Linux or Docker.
+Unifi-Poller is a small application that runs on macOS, Linux or Docker.
 It polls your controller every 30 seconds for metric data and stores that data in an Influx Database.
 A small setup with 2 APs, 1 switch, 1 gateway and 40 clients produces nearly 3000 fields (metrics).